nisalnmhj/ecommerce/README.md

 - ✅ Navigation across Home, Cart, Favorites, and Detail pages
 - ✅ Quantity selectors (e.g., + / – buttons) in the Cart
 - ✅ Total price calculation of the products in the Cart
+- ✅ Dark and Light Mode

 ### ❤️ Favorites Improvements
 - Persist favorites using `localStorage`
 - Sync favorites with backend (user-based)
+- Pagination or infinite scroll

 ### 💅 UI/UX Enhancements
 - Add loading spinners or skeletons